 Click back to your list, and you'll have only people who have event attendee records for the event you want to contact them about.

 How you email your attendees will depend on if you have Mailchimp connected to your Beacon account.
 If you don't, but do use Mailchimp, then go ahead and connect them before you continue reading (trust me, it'll make things much easier!)

 To email your event attendees through Mailchimp, simply select all (the top checkbox), and then click the 3 dots that appear next to the number of people in the list.
 From the dropdown, select 'Export to Mailchimp', and you'll then be asked to select a Mailchimp Audience and Tag to export them to.
 Once done, click 'I have permission to email these people', and hit 'Export Now'

-If you don't use Mailchimp, you'll want to export your event attendees so you can email them through your preferred client.
+If you don't use Mailchimp, you'll want to export your event attendees to a spreadsheet so that you can email them through your preferred client.

 To print a list of email attendees, follow the steps above, but I recommend exporting to a PDF this time.
 You can then print the PDF and utilise it to check who'll be coming to your event.